We all think about the nutrition we need in our own diets, time and time again. At least, I certainly hope that the majority of you out there do!

 Created with plant or animal byproducts like fish, bone, blood meal, manure, and others.
 May come in powdered, granular, liquid spray, or bulk “raw” forms.
 Gentler on the environment, though slower acting.

-These may include compost, mulch, wood ash, lime, and other generally natural additions that enhance nutrient use and availability.
+These may include compost, mulch, worm castings, wood ash, lime, and other generally natural additions that enhance nutrient use and availability.
 These don’t have a designated N-P-K amount, sometimes not even containing any of these three nutrients at all.

 There are also some popular synthetic/chemical choices: